Duchess Sophie Charlotte in Bavaria

-Duchess Sophie Charlotte Augustine in Bavaria (23 February 1847 – 4 May 1897) was a granddaughter-in-law of King Louis Philippe of France, the favourite sister of Empress Elisabeth of Austria and fiancée of King Ludwig II of Bavaria.
+Duchess Sophie Charlotte Auguste in Bavaria (22 February 1847 – 4 May 1897) was a granddaughter-in-law of King Louis Philippe of France, the youngest sister of Empress Elisabeth of Austria and fiancée of King Ludwig II of Bavaria.

 Life

-Sophie Charlotte was born at the Possenhofen Castle, the residence of her paternal family, the Dukes in Bavaria.
-She was a daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria.
-The ninth of ten children born to her parents, she was known as Sopherl within the family.
+Sophie Charlotte was born in Munich, the residence of her paternal family, the Dukes in Bavaria.
+She was a daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria and the ninth of ten children born to her parents.

 Marriage

 Upon the 1861 marriage of her elder sister Duchess Mathilde Ludovika to the Neapolitan prince Louis of the Two Sicilies, her parents looked for a suitable husband for Sophie Charlotte.
-Sophie then was engaged to her cousin King Ludwig II of Bavaria, and their engagement was publicised on 22 January 1867, but after having repeatedly postponed the wedding date, Ludwig finally cancelled it in October as it seemed Sophie had fallen in love with the court photographer Edgar Hanfstaengl.
+Sophie then was engaged to her cousin King Ludwig II of Bavaria, and their engagement was publicised on 22 January 1867, but after having repeatedly postponed the wedding date, Ludwig finally cancelled it in October as Ludwig had homosexual tendencies (he was never again engaged to be married), and also because it seemed Sophie had fallen in love with the court photographer Edgar Hanfstaengl.

 Other proposed husbands included the renowned homosexual Archduke Ludwig Viktor of Austria, brother of both Franz Joseph I of Austria and Maximilian I of Mexico, as well as the future Luís I of Portugal.
 Another candidate was Duke Philipp of Württemberg, the first cousin of her eventual husband.

 She refused all the candidates, and was sent to stay with her aunt Amalie Auguste, then the Queen of Saxony as wife of King John.
 It was in Saxony Sophie Charlotte met Prince Ferdinand of Orléans, Duke of Alençon, the son of Prince Louis, Duke of Nemours and grandson of the late King Louis Philippe.
 Soon after, on 28 September 1868, she married him at Possenhofen Castle, near Starnberg.